hluce1/Front-end-Website-Project/rationale/index.md

 <h2>Assignment Approach:</h2>

-<p align="justify">In the beginning phases of this assessment the focus was centered on how to incorporate the main content from the Tocumwal archive into this final site in an accessible and fully responsive way.
+<p align="justify">In the beginning phases of this assessment, the focus was centred on how to incorporate the main content from the Tocumwal archive into this final site in an accessible and fully responsive way.
 Utilising the previous assignment I expected to use a lot of the same written content and then to continue designing the site for this assessment.
 This went as planned however, a lot of the content from the previous assessment was cut as it was unnecessary, both in terms of design and usability. </p>

 <p align="justify">Overall for the final assessment, the first wireframe sketch was made to reflect how the current content could be built upon further for a more responsive design.
 While the second wireframe was used after all the content needed was planned.
 This wireframe became the final building block referred to when making this site.</p>